aevilla160/hpc_docs/docs/office_hour.md

 HPC office hours - Every Friday, 10:30 am - 12 pm, ACS Room 312
 Zoom URL:https://ucmerced.zoom.us/j/89487493900; password:895006

+### 6/16/23
+>Q: How to install R kernel to Jupyter Lab?
+>
+>A: First make sure install R to your computer, download R [here](https://cran.r-project.org/).
+Open JupyterLab, now you should be able to use R, under the terminal type R to get into the R environment.
+Once you are in the R session, type 1. `install.packages("devtools")` followed by 2. `devtools::install_github("IRkernel/IRkernel")` and finally 3. `IRkernel::installspec()`.
+Note: In order, the (1) install the devtools package which gets you the install_github() function, (2) install the IR Kernel from github, and (3) tell Jupyter where to find the IR Kernel.
+Now, when you close the JupyterLab and reopen it, you should be able to see the R kernel.

 ### 6/9/23
 >Q: I am trying to download this folder from the cluster to my local computer but I am having issues with `rsync` - error `skipping local path`.
 >